 The short answer

 The Smart Export Guarantee replaced the Feed-in Tariff in January 2020.
 Unlike FiT, SEG is set by each supplier — not a fixed government rate — which means rates vary widely.
-The top rates are roughly 5× the bottom rates, so picking the right SEG supplier can be worth several hundred pounds a year on a typical solar export volume.
+The top rates now pay roughly eight times the bottom ones, so picking the right SEG supplier can be worth several hundred pounds a year on a typical solar export volume.

 Supplier & TariffRate (p/kWh)Notes

-Octopus Agile OutgoingVariable, up to 25–30p+ in peak half-hoursHalf-hourly.
-Highest earner if combined with battery + Predbat.
+Octopus Agile OutgoingVariable, 25–30p+ in peak half-hoursHalf-hourly.
+Highest earner combined with battery + Predbat.

 Rates change.
 Always confirm the live rate at signup.
-The ranking above reflects publicly listed SEG tariffs as at May 2026.
+The ranking above reflects publicly listed SEG tariffs as at 9 August 2026, checked against supplier pages and the main comparison sites.

 How to choose between flat and variable